|

-I am a final-year PhD candidate of Computer Science at Purdue University, advised by Prof. Ninghui Li and co-advised by Prof. Xiangyu Zhang.
-I am supported by the Amazon Fellowship and the Bilsland Dissertation Fellowship.
+I earned my PhD in Computer Science from Purdue University, advised by Prof. Ninghui Li and Prof. Xiangyu Zhang.
+During my PhD, I was supported by the Amazon Fellowship and the Bilsland Dissertation Fellowship, and interned at Perplexity, Microsoft Research, Amazon AWS GenAI, and NEC Labs America.

-I am currently a part-time student researcher at Perplexity, and I was a research intern at Microsoft Research, Amazon AWS GenAI and NEC Labs America during my PhD.
-Before joining Purdue, I spent a wonderful year as a visiting graduate student at the University of Illinois at Urbana-Champaign, co-advised by Prof. Tao Xie and Prof. Tianyin Xu.
-I received an M.S. in Computer Science from the University of Texas at Dallas, advised by Prof. Wei Yang.
-I was a full-time research assistant advised by Prof. Wei Chen for 1.5 years at Zhejiang University before starting grad school.
+Before Purdue, I spent a wonderful year as a visiting graduate student at UIUC CS, advised by Prof. Tao Xie and Prof. Tianyin Xu.
+I received my MS in Computer Science from UT Dallas, advised by Prof. Wei Yang.
+I was a full-time research assistant at Zhejiang University, advised by Prof. Wei Chen for 1.5 years before starting grad school.

 🎯 I am actively looking for self-motivated students to join my research group.
-Experience in agentic AI, LLM post-training, and AI safety & security is strongly preferred.
+Experience in agentic AI, LLM post-training, and AI security & privacy is strongly preferred.

-📝 Prospective Ph.D. students, interns, and visiting scholars: please fill out this form here and send an email to [email protected] with a brief overview of your research interests and background.
+📝 Prospective Ph.D. students, interns, and visiting students: please fill out this form here, and optionally send a brief follow-up email to [email protected] .

 🧩 Rutgers undergrads and grads: I'd love to have you join our projects and gain hands-on research experience.
 Please fill out the form above and email me with subject line "[Research Discussion] – Your Name".